How we test

 - The speakers are positioned about two metres away from the listeners, with the panel assessing overall quality of the sound.

 Ease of use

-Our tester Scott assesses the difference between the claimed and measured figures for wow and flutter, tracking force, and frequency response using calibrated reference LPs.
+Our tester Scott assesses the difference between the claimed and measured figures for tracking force and frequency response using calibrated reference LPs.
 He also measures the rotational speed for accuracy.

 We give every turntable a CHOICE test score so you can see at a glance which are the best and worst, plus how each model compares for features and specifications.
 You can make your own assessment on how important you consider each area of testing, however we've weighted the scores accordingly: